Chiara Bouziane: Early life and youth career

 Bouziane started playing football at the age of 5, encouraged by her brother.
 She also practised ballet dancing which she later quit.
 Her first club was 1.
 FC Nackenheim where she was the only girl in the team.
 She later joined Fontana Finthen playing there until C youth before moving to Hassia Bingen and SV Gonsenheim.
 At SV Gonsenheim she played with the C1 youth boys team while training with Frauen-Bundesliga side 1.
 FFC Frankfurt once a month.

 Club career

 Bouziane scored five goals and made six assists for SC Sand in the 2020–21 season helping her club escape relegation from the Frauen-Bundesliga.

-In May 2022 it was announced Bouziane would sign with Frauen-Bundesliga club SC Freiburg from league rivals SC Sand who were close to relegation with two matches left.
+In May 2022 it was announced Bouziane would sign with Frauen-Bundesliga club SC Freiburg from league rivals SC Sand who were close to relegation with two matches left.On 26 July 2024, the then-Frauen-Regionalliga club 1.
+FSV Mainz 05 announced his signing.

 International career

 Bouziane represented Germany internationally at various youth levels.
 In 2011 she made her debut for the Germany U15 national team.